bitswan-space/bitswan-space.github.io/blog/content/posts/workspacetutorial.md

 description: "Setting Up Your Workspace with Bitswan on a VPS or Cloud Provider"
 tags: ["Tutorial", "BitSwan", "Bitswan Workspace"]
 categories: ["Bitswan Workspace"]
-draft: true
+draft: false
 ---

-This post will give you a brief introduction into how to setup your workspace on your VPS or your favorite cloud provider!
+This post will give you a brief introduction into how to setup your workspace on your VPS, on your favorite cloud provider or locally!

 ### Prerequisities